jazminvaleriano/travel_planner/ROADMAP.md

 - Tasks:
     - Create a project repository on GitHub.
     - Define the project structure.
+    - Begin developing core functions:
+        - Itineraries are customizable (User inputs are stored)
-    - Begin developing core functions.
-Itineraries are customizable, and top-rated tourist sites are retrieved.
+        - top-rated tourist sites are retrieved.

 ### Second Deliverable + Classes + Refactoring.
 - Deadline: May 16